Team Semantics and Independence Notions in Quantum Physics: Independence Logic in Probabilistic and -Team Semantics

+We show that the probabilistic framework of Brandenburger and Yanofsky~\cite{MR2443068} can be translated to the language of probabilistic team semantics exactly the same way that the purely relational framework of~\cite{MR3038040} translates to ordinary team semantics.
+All the formal proofs of the relational setting turn out to be sound also in the probabilistic framework, as we are able to prove the validity of our axioms also in this setting, and even in $K$-team semantics for $K$ a positive, commutative and multiplicatively cancellative semiring.
+A semiring is multiplicatively cancellative if $ab = ac$ implies $b = c$ whenever $a \neq 0$.
+A result of Hannula~\cite{hannula2023conditional} shows that the so-called semigraphoid axioms are sound for such $K$, and Proposition~\ref{Proposition: Axioms of independence atom follow from semigraphoid axioms} shows that our axioms are all provable from them.

-\section{Probabilistic Teams}
+\subsection{Probabilistic Teams}

 So far we have only been looking at possibilistic (i.e. two-valued relational) versions of the independence notions of quantum physics while these notions are usually taken to be probabilistic.
-To be able to discuss the probabilistic notions in the point of view of team semantics, we need a suitable framework.
+To be able to discuss the probabilistic notions from the point of view of team semantics, we need a suitable framework.
 For this, we consider \emph{probabilistic team semantics}.

 The study of a probabilistic variant of independence logic was first done in a multiteam setting in~\cite{MR3833654}.
 Prior to that, multiteams were studied in~\cite{MR3423958},~\cite{MR3682843} and~\cite{MR3587733}. \emph{Probabilistic teams} were then introduced by Durand et al. in~\cite{MR3802381} as a way to generalize multiteams, and further investigated in~\cite{MR3964038}.
-They can be though of as a special case of \emph{measure teams}, another approach to probabilities in team semantics given in~\cite{MR3682843}.
+They can be thought of as a special case of \emph{measure teams}, another approach to probabilities in team semantics given in~\cite{MR3682843}.

-It should be observed that we are not introducing probabilistic logic in the sense that formulas have probabilities.
-In our approach, only the teams are probabilistic and everything else is two-valued.
+It should be observed that we are not introducing probabilistic logic in the sense of formulas having probabilities.
+In our approach, only the teams are probabilistic and the logic is two-valued.

 \begin{definition} Let $A$ be a finite set and $V$ a finite set of variables.
 A \emph{probabilistic team}, with \emph{variable domain} $V$ and \emph{value domain} $A$, is a probability distribution $\X\colon A^V \to [0,1]$.